-- Find ways to make the process of doing the homework more fun.
-For example, you can work on them in a pleasant location, while listening to energizing music.
+- Make doing the homework feel more enjoyable.
+For example, you can do your homework in a pleasant location, while listening to energizing music.

 - Visualize your future self.
-Visualizing your future self can motivate you to take action.
-This can involve, for example, visualizing yourself being able to relax after you finish working, visualizing yourself being rewarded for getting a good grade in a course, or visualizing yourself having to handle the issues associated with not finishing your homework on time.
+For example, you can visualize yourself being able to relax after you finish working, visualize yourself being rewarded for getting a good grade in a course, or visualize yourself having to handle the issues associated with not finishing your homework on time.

 - Focus on your goals instead of your assignments.
 Instead of focusing on the fact that you have an aversion to your homework, for whatever reason, try focusing on your end goals for completing the homework, such as getting a good grade in an important class so you can have a better application for grad school.